 10 Tips for More Cyber Security – Secure Passwords, Encryption, and More

-To make sure this does not happen to you, I give you 10 tips that will make a huge difference for your cyber security.
-If you are as lazy as I am, I have good news for you.
+To make sure this does not happen to you, I collected 10 tips fory you that are easy to realize and will make a real difference for your cyber security.
 For some of these tips you do not even have to become active.
 Knowledge and caution already make a big difference.
-Apart from this you should consider applying two things from the list right now.
+Apart from this you should consider applying two things from the list right after reading.
 Yes, I know that procrastination is great.
 But good cyber security is even greater.

 This advice is not very surprising and has already been covered in detail on our blog.
 But, we cannot stress the importance of this enough, since viruses are still mostly spread via email.
 In February, the ransomware Locky at times infected around 2700 devices per hour.
 Do not open any attachments which you do not anticipate explicitly, or whose origin is not a 100% clear.
 It is not enough to know the sender.
 You have to be absolutely sure that this specific attachment was sent by this person.
 If you are not sure, call or text this person.
 Better be safe than sorry.